 What Abnormal Results Mean

 A laboratory smear poses no risk.
-For risks from the procedure done to get a CSF sample, see spinal tap.
+Your provider will tell you about the risks of a spinal tap.

 Spinal fluid smear; Cerebrospinal fluid smear